 The equation of the line can be written in 2 ways.
 The standard way is

-where is the slope and is the intercept.
+Where is the slope and is the intercept.
 It can also be written in terms of the parameters and as

-Assume now there exist a function defined over the region shown above.
+Assuming there exist a function deﬁned over the region shown above.
 The integral of this function over the line is

 where is a diﬀerential element of the line

-Hence for a specific the above will integrate over the line .
+Hence for a speciﬁc the above will integrate over the line .
 The above is the radon transform of over the line .
 So the radon transform is really the line integral of a

 The result of the above radon transform is one numerical value.
 It is the line integral value.
 We can imagine a projection line into which we accumulate the result of these line integrals as follows